Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 East Bunbury has 30 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together facilitate 333 weekly passenger trips.
-The accessibility of the transport is rated as good, with residents on average being located 208 meters from their nearest stop.
+The accessibility of these transport services is deemed good, with residents typically residing 208 meters from the nearest stop.
+Most residents in this primarily residential area commute outward daily.
+Cars remain the dominant mode of transportation, used by 90% of residents.
+On average, there are 1.3 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport